 - An Advanced International Certificate of Education (AICE) curriculum

-Florida's public high school graduation requirements are specified in the following sections of Florida Statute (F.S.):
+Florida's public high school graduation requirements are specified in:

 - Section 1002.3105, F.S., Academically Challenging Curriculum to Enhance Learning (ACCEL) options

 More detailed information regarding the CTE Pathway option for a standard high school diploma is at http://www.fldoe.org/academics/career-adult-edu/career-tech-edu/pathways-option.stml.

 *In addition to the five options available for students to earn a standard diploma listed above, Rule 6A-1.09963, Florida Administrative Code (F.A.C.), High School Graduation Requirements for Students with Disabilities, outlines two additional options that students with disabilities may complete.
 These include

 - specific requirements for students with disabilities for whom the individual educational plan (IEP) has determined that participation in the Florida Alternate Assessment is the most appropriate measure of the student’s skills and instruction in the access points is the most appropriate means of providing the student access to the general curriculum.